InvaderZim62/Labyrinth/README.md

 ## Board With Holes

 I created the board scene with black trail and holes using [Blender](https://www.blender.org/).
-This mesh node is purely for aethetics.
+This mesh node is purely for aesthetics.
 It is not given a physics body, since the holes are not recognized by the physics engine.
 Instead, I create "boardNode" and attached panels, board edges, and bars with *kinematic* physics bodies to constrain the marble.